sev7nty/go_source_codes/README.md

 # go_source_codes

-learn go source codes, from simple to deep.
+Learn go source codes, from simple to deep.

+NOTE: We will start at go 1.6, the latest stable version of Go.
+Ok, let's Go.